Completeness from Gravitational Scattering: Grand Unified Theories

 \section{Grand Unified Theories}

-The above analysis has direct implications for the charge completeness of grand unified theories.
-As we will see below, in these theories, the matter and force content of the standard model actually {\it ensures} charge completeness.
+The above analysis has direct implications for the charge completeness of GUTs.
+As we will see below, in these theories, the field content of the standard model actually {\it ensures} charge completeness.

-The minimal grand unified theory is the Georgi-Glashow model~\cite{Georgi:1974sy}, whose gauge group is $G=SU(5)$.
+The minimal GUT is the Georgi-Glashow model~\cite{Georgi:1974sy}, whose gauge group is $G=SU(5)$.
 The gauge bosons transform in the $\mathbf{24}$, while the Higgs fields that break the electroweak and grand unified symmetries reside in the $\mathbf{5}$ and $\mathbf{24}$.
 The quarks and leptons of the standard model fit snugly within the $\bar{\mathbf{5}}$ and $ \mathbf{10}$.